 Investing in your relationship?
 It turns out you’re not the only ones

-In recent years, substantial resources have been invested in the breeding nucleus at Ramat Hanadiv.
-The cage was renovated and adapted to breeding by disabled vultures, and the number of vultures increased from 2 to 9.
-Some of the vultures were brought from zoos abroad – from Armenia and Cyprus, and the rest are Israeli.
-Vultures from the wild often come to keep the caged vultures company.
-During last July, for example, such visitors were observed daily.
-We hope that the trend of connections between the caged vultures will continue during the second half of 2018 and contribute to the efforts to reinforce their population.
+In recent years many resources have been invested in the breeding nucleus.
+The cage was renovated and adapted to the needs of injured vultures, and the number of vultures was increased from 2 to 10.
+Some of the vultures were brought from zoos in Armenia, Cyprus and Spain, while the others are from Israel.
+Vultures from the wild often come to spend time with those in the cage.
+Sometimes it is even possible to witness a meeting between adult wild vultures and their friends in the cage.
+We hope that this trend of friendship with the vultures in the cage will continue into the future and contribute to the efforts to reinforce their population.

 Watch vultures mating and see an egg being laid in an amazing video from within the vulture cage: